junvalentine/Computer-Architecture-2022/README.md

 Assignment for Computer Architecture - MIPS Assembly implementation of merge sort algorithm

 ## Author
-Lê Hồng Minh, Trần Nguyễn Gia Bảo, Hoàng Hải Phương - K21 Đại học Bách Khoa Thành phố Hồ Chí Minh
+Lê Hồng Minh, Trần Nguyễn Gia Bảo, Hoàng Hải Phương - Ho Chi Minh City University of Technology
 ## Description
 Input: Initial array , size of array, index from and to of the segment of array that need to be sorted.